 Because each course steps back 2 inches, the radius of an inside curve becomes larger.
 This makes the length of each successive course slightly larger.
 This will leave a gap at the end of the course.
-Due to the nature of curves, this change in length is very unpredictable.
+Due to the nature of the curves, the change in length is very unpredictable.